marco262/my_wiki/data/dragon_heist/gm_notes/notebook.md

 * Doom Raiders Mission, "On Dasher"
 * Harpers Mission, "Welcome to the Family"
 * Tommassin asks after Emir, clearly smitten
-* Ulkoria Stonemarrow answers the call for someone to cast wards on the inn
-* Response to Emir's letter from Uncle David: "Your letter was well-received, but you still have a ways to go to re-earn your family's good favor.
-(Including his symbol with his signature)"
-* Grinda Garloth received the message about her rat familiar going missing and her family crypt robbed.
-Will send an animal messenger to send a message back to the party, offering them 100gp if they find where her family's bodies were taken.
+* Grinda Garloth has offered 100gp if they find where her family's bodies were taken.
+* Blossom Snobeedle has offered 750gp to "scare Dasher straight"

 ---